nh13/snakeparse/README.md

 snakemake --snakefile </path/to/snakefile> --config message='Hello World!'
 ```

-If you forget to add the correct key/value pairs with the `--config` option, you get ugly error messages.
+If you forget to add the correct key/value pairs with the `--config` option, you'll get a `KeyError` exception, which is not user-friendly to non-programmers.
-Furthermore, if you have want cleanly to not only pass in arguments to your snakefile, but also choose among multiple snakefiles all on one command line, it becomes impossible.
+At that point, you're out of luck to see all the various required and optional config key/value pairs without examining the snakefile (i.e. you want to see a help message).
+Have fun adding each configuration option one-by-one and gleaning their meaning.
+Even examining the source, there needs to be clear documentation within your snakefile for each argument for the user to examine.
+Why can't we just use [`argparse`](https://docs.python.org/3/library/argparse.html) as we normally would for our command-line python scripts?

+Furthermore, if you have multiple snakefiles, setting the `--config` key/value pairs can get quite painful, notwithstanding the fact you need to specify the path to the specific snakefile your interested in each time.
+Why can't we put all the snakefiles in one place, and have an easy way to specify which to run on the command line?
+So many other command-line tools do it (ex. [`bwa`](https://github.com/lh3/bwa), [`samtools`](https://github.com/samtools/samtools), [`fgbio`](https://github.com/fulcrumgenomics/fgbio), [`Picard`](https://github.com/broadinstitute/picard/)), and even other workflow software do it (ex. [`dagr`](https://github.com/fulcrumgenomics/dagr/)), why can't we do it?

+This is why I wrote Snakeparse.

 ### Setup